The Peos winery is nestled in the heart of Manjimup, in Western Australia's stunning southwest corner.

 During the late 1890's and early 1900's there was an increased demand for quality agricultural land and the focus was placed on the heavily forested areas near the Wilgarrup River.

-Today Manjimup is known as the Jewel of the South West and is a thriving community based around avocado’s, truffles, agriculture, timber and wine industries.
+Today Manjimup is known as the Jewel of the South West and is a thriving community based around avocado’s, truffles, agriculture, and the timber and wine industries.
 There are also numerous festivals celebrated throughout the year including the Cherry Harmony Festival.